jfpalchak/ParkLookupApi.Solution/README.md

     * <a href="#-prerequisites">Prerequisites</a>
     * <a href="#-setup-and-use">Setup and Use</a>
 * <a href="#-api-documentation">API Documentation</a>
-    * <a href=authentication-authorization-and-using-the-json-web-token">User Authentication & Authorization</a>
+    * <a href="authentication-authorization-and-using-the-json-web-token">User Authentication & Authorization</a>
     * <a href="api-endpoints">API Endpoints</a>
 * <a href="#-contributors">Auxiliary</a>
     * <a href="#-contributors">Contributors</a>